-☐ Open the Device Security > Management Access > Server dialog, HTTPS tab. ☐ To create a X509/PEM certificate, in the Certificate frame, click the Create button. \square Save the changes temporarily.
-To do this, click the \checkmark button. ate the key.
-Restart the server using the Command Line enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. https certificate generate Generate a https X.509/PEM Certificate. no https server Disable the HTTPS function. https server Enable the HTTPS function. device: ☐ Open the Device Security > Manage ement Access > Server dialog, HTTPS tab. $\ \square$ When the certificate is located on your PC or on a network drive, drag and drop the certificate in the 🐧 area.
-Alternatively click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. ☐ Save the changes temporarily.
-To do this, click the ✓ button. o do this, click the 🗸 button. enable Change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> Copy HTTPS certificate from external non-volatile memory device.
+☐ Open the Device Security > Management Access > Server dialog, HTTPS tab. ☐ To create a X509/PEM certificate, in the Certificate frame, click the Create button. ☐ Save the changes temporarily.
+To do this, click the ✓ button.
+Restart the HTTPS server to active Interface. ate the key.
+Restart the server using the Command Line Observe to the Driville and EVEO and enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. https certificate generate Generate a https X.509/PEM Certificate. no https server Disable the HTTPS function. https server Enable the HTTPS function. · ement Access > Server dialog, HTTPS tab. ☐ When the certificate is located on your PC or on a network drive, drag and drop the certificate in the 🗘 area.
+Alternatively click in the area to select the certificate. ☐ Click on the Start button to copy the certificate to the device. $\ \square$ Save the changes temporarily.
+To o do this, click the 🗸 button. enable Change to the Privileged EXEC mode. copy httpscert envm <file name=""></file> Copy HTTPS certificate from external non-volatile memory device.